brian-guerrero/augie-catholic/src/pages/calendar/2018-10-30-march-for-life.md

 You can join this trip for just $200 which covers transportation (charter bus) and hotel lodging cost.

 Checks should be made payable to Iowans for Life and sent to Fr.
-Jeremy Freehill at Augustana College with Attn: Campus Ministries.
+Jeremy Freehill by November 18th at Augustana College with Attn: Campus Ministries.